 "Optional equipment" means all the features not included in the standard equipment which are fitted to a vehicle under the responsibility of the manufacturer, and that can be ordered by the customer.

-"Power-to-test mass-ratio" corresponds to the ratio of the rated engine power and of the test mass.
+"RDE Power-to-test mass-ratio" corresponds to the ratio of the rated engine power and of the test mass.

 "Rated engine power (Prated)" means maximum net power of the engine or motor in kW as per the certification procedure based on current regional regulation.
 In the absence of a definition, the rated engine power shall be declared by the manufacturer according to Regulation No. 85.